stefanavey/stefanavey.github.io/_posts/emacs/2015-02-12-find-gene-info.md

 ## Other solutions

-I called this an "elegant solution" but really what I should say is this is the "most elegant I've found so far."
+I called this an "elegant solution" but really what I should say is this is the "most efficient way I've found so far."
 I would love to hear feedback on alternative strategies from others!